Hadock-is-ok/Bot/README.md

-# Bot
-The official repository for Alone Bot.
+# The official repository for Alone Bot.